 Anime and Manga

 - Hayao Miyazaki's frequent use of female protagonists hasn't stopped his movies from earning critical acclaim.

-- The Chis Sweet Home and Chi's New Address manga and anime features a female kitten as its the main protagonist, but the series appeals to both male and female viewers as opposed to coming off across as a "girls' show".
+- The Chis Sweet Home and Chi's New Address manga and anime feature a female kitten as its the main protagonist, but the series appeals to both male and female viewers as opposed to coming off across as a "girls' show".
 In fact, it was originally a Seinen manga/anime targeted at men ages 18-40.
-Also, neither the main character nor the other female characters, (Alice, Mike, Tama, Hana, Yohei's mom) is preoccupied with fashion or boys.

 - Pretty Cure is set on averting this despite occasionally throwing in girly stuff like characters who like fashion, being balanced out by the action and the solid Character Development.
 The fact that older guys like it and appreciate the shows' merits certainly helps.